 Giving feedback to employees is something that takes time and practice to master.
 New employees and longtime managers alike can struggle to acquire this critical skill.
 Providing an evaluation or critique on someone’s behaviour or performance can seem daunting; giving feedback can turn into a very awkward encounter.
 It is essential to recognize that receiving feedback is equally unnerving because it is hard to take someone’s sentiments about you, not personal, which ultimately can lead you to react defensively.

-So what exactly is feedback?
+So what exactly is feedback and why is it important?
 Feedback is information about reactions to a person’s performance of a task, etc. which is used as a basis for improvement.

 How can you ensure your feedback is appropriately received and understood?
 Follow our eight FEEDBACK tips to help you improve the next time you need to give feedback at work:

 It is vital to ensure you are clear on what you need to say, but this doesn’t mean you should wait until this person’s next performance review.
 Once you have identified that a feedback conversation needs to take place, act promptly, choose an appropriate location, and ensure you have determined the what, why and how this person can improve.

 Ensure Positive Intent: